RossPaterson/advent-of-code/2023/README.md

 ## [Day 6: Wait For It](https://adventofcode.com/2023/day/6)

 A much easier puzzle.
-The second part requires an analytic solution, using an old formula from school.
-It was quicker to do it in the interpreter.
+The second part can be done with an analytic solution using an old formula from school, but reusing the exhaustive search of the first part runs in a fraction of a second.